 Andrée Clark Bird Refuge Restoration

-Construction of the Andree Clark Bird Refuge Restoration will take place August - December 2022.
+Construction of the Andrée Clark Bird Refuge Restoration is underway, and is anticipated to be complete in December 2022.

 The Andrée Clark Bird Refuge is a 42-acre passive City park on East Cabrillo Boulevard that contains a shallow 32-acre brackish lake.
 The lake is an historic salt marsh that was once connected to Sycamore Creek.
 The salt marsh was dredged in the late 1920’s to provide a year-round water feature and to improve habitat for open water bird species.